PPSS: Living Well with Persistent Symptoms Group

 This group is part of our Persistent Physical Symptoms Service (PPSS)

-You need to be referred into this group by your GP, a medic or physiotherapist - see our PPSS service page for more information on this.
+You need to be referred into our PPSS pathway by your GP, a medic or physiotherapist to access this group - see our general PPSS service page for more information on referral into our PPSS pathway.

 What is the purpose of this group?